mgechev/angularjs-in-patterns/README.md

 ## Introduction

 The document begins with brief overview of the AngularJS framework.
 The overview explains the main AngularJS components - directives, filters, controllers, services, scope.
 The second section lists and describes different design and architectural patterns, which are implemented inside the framework.
+The patterns are grouped by the AngularJS component they are used in.
+If some patterns are used inside multiple components it will be explicitly mentioned.

 The last section contains a few architectural patterns, which are commonly used inside most of the single-page applications build with AngularJS.